sta/websocket-sharp/README.md

 ws.SendAsync (data, completed);
 ```

-And if you would like to do something when the send is complete, you should set `completed` to any `Action<bool>`.
+And also if you would like to do something when the send is complete, you should set `completed` to any `Action<bool>` delegate.

 #### Step 6 ####